kivenalaric/kivenalaric/README.md

             <a href="https://deploy-preview-1--luxury-baklava-cbc2a5.netlify.app/">
               <img height="64px" src="https://cdn-icons-png.flaticon.com/128/1065/1065711.png">
             </a>
+            <p>This is a Recipe app where users are able to creat, read, edit and delete a recipe.
+This project was done with ReactJs.</p>
           </div>
           <div align="left">
             <h3>Simple Quiz App</h3><br><br>
             <a href="https://deploy-preview-1--glistening-tarsier-6b15bb.netlify.app/">
               <img height="64px" src="https://cdn-icons-png.flaticon.com/128/3261/3261308.png">
             </a>
+             <p>Simple Quiz App is a simple question and answer where a user begins the quiz and is given questions with 2 answers true or false where once the user wnaswer a question and moves to the next he cant change his answer for the previouse one and at the end he is given a total result of how many he passed and failed.
+This project was built using Reactjs.</p>
           </div>
           <div align="left">
             <h3>Tourist Site app</h3><br><br>
             <a href="https://deploy-preview-1--coruscating-crumble-ed00bd.netlify.app">
               <img height="64px" src="https://cdn-icons-png.flaticon.com/128/3284/3284668.png">
             </a>
+            <p>This is a simple UI design of a tourist site with various oages like, gallery, contact and other pages.This project was done with ReactJs.</p>
           </div>
           <div align="left">
             <span>Url Shortener</span><br><br>
             <a href="https://shorty-rho.vercel.app">
               <img height="64px" src="https://cdn-icons-png.flaticon.com/128/4906/4906292.png">
             </a>
+            <p>Shorty(url shortener), is a full stack project where i was team lead.
+This application is an application where users can visit and shorten their urls(links), so that they can easily be shared and remembered due to their short lenght.
+Users are not obligated to sign up but users can sign up, sign in and logout.
+Registered users have more priorities than unregistered users.This Project was done with ReactJs, Express and MYSQL</p>
           </div>
         </tr>
       </tbody>